Rexcrazy804/Zaphkiel/users/dots/quickshell/kurukurubar/README.md

 For a complete functional configuration using this flake see [zaphkieltest](https://github.com/Rexcrazy804/zaphkieltest)

-> If your nixpkgs version of quickshell is not v0.2.0, kurukurubar (stable) WILL NOT WORK.
+> If your nixpkgs version of quickshell is not v0.2.0,
+> kurukurubar (stable) WILL NOT WORK.
-> prefer using kurukurubar-unstable instead
+> Prefer using kurukurubar-unstable instead

 ### Known Issues